Tony58321/Statify/Statify_Proposal.md

 - We will develop our website with full effort and contribution from all team members.

 ## Technical Approach
+**High-level Solution**
+Statify can display the following statistics: x number of top tracks for 4-weeks, 6 months, and 12 months and x number of top artists for 4-weeks, 6 months, and 12 months.
+Once a user views their top x number of tracks, they could then create a playlist containing the top tracks.
+The Spotify API will assist us in completing the above functionality.
+The application will also provide different choices of themes for users to choose from that will change the presentation of the user interface.
+**Low-level Solution**
 Since we are building a web application, we will be using HTML, CSS, and JavaScript to code the application.
-We may use frameworks such as React to build the user interface.
-A tool like Tailwind CSS may be helpful as well when it comes to designing the site.
-We can use Handlebars to templatize the pages, since lots of the information will be unique to each user.
+We are also using the framework, React, to help build the user interface.
 Node.js will be used as a server for the backend with Vite.
 The Spotify API will be used to connect the user accounts with the website and grab user data from.
-Any database functionality needed should be automatically handled by the Spotify API, so we likely will not need our own database.
+Any database functionality needed should be automatically handled by the Spotify API, so we do not need our own database.

 ## Risks
-The largest risk will be in figuring out how to write code that can use the Spotify API to fetch user data, so we can then process it for our functionality.
+The largest risk will be integrating our software to be able to use the Spotify API to fetch data, so we can then process it for our functionality.
 On one level, this is challenging because it requires us to set up a system that can successfully interact with the Spotify API, which we haven’t used before, and use the API calls.
+The Spotify API also has rate limits, which could potentially lead to failed requests or even delays in fetching data.

 Furthermore, this will be additionally challenging because we are going to be fetching individual user music listening data.
 This requires implementing additional authorization code so that the user can login to their account to provide authorization for our app to fetch their data.
 Luckily these risks should appear very early on in our development process, as there isn’t much to be done if we don’t have any data to use.
 It should become apparent quite quickly if we took on more than we could effectively manage, in which case we could either adjust the scope of our project or work together to create a solution.
 If we do overcome this challenge though, the rest of the development process will be quite manageable.

 Additionally, our team will be using certain tools, including Vite, Javascript, Spotify API, and potentially others, such as React, as we find necessary.
 This poses the risk that for most of these tools, only a subset of our team has experience with the given tools.
 This means that most of us will be learning to use these tools throughout this process, which could potentially add stress to the development timeframe or create complications due to inconsistent practices as we are learning to use the tools.

-## Risks
+## Risk Assessment
 We have identified our top five risks to be the following:
-1. Using the Spotify API for our project.\
+1. Integration of the Spotify API.\
 a.
-There is a medium likelihood of our team not being able to use the Spotify API for our project because it requires us to Vite to integrate the API into our project, which is a new tool for all team members.\
+There is a medium likelihood of our team not being able to use the Spotify API for our project because it requires us to Vite to integrate the API into our project, which is a new tool for all team members.
+The challenges would come from authentication, API request handling, and properly linking the API to a developer account.\
 b.
 If this risk happens, it will highly impact our project because we would have to find another API to use and our project would no longer be Spotify based.\
 c.
 We have already begun to integrate the API - it has posed some challenges already, in terms of connecting the API to a Developers account, but our team is working through these challenges.\
 d.
 To reduce the likelihood of this risk happening, we are testing the API usage early and often.
 We also proactively read the documentation to ensure that our goals are reasonable based on the info.\